 Will have a responsibility for ensuring that they recognise when a child is in danger and/or at risk of serious harm or abuse and contributing to the health and safety of the children, staff and others on the premises

 As part of this apprenticeship you will be required to undertake mandatory units.
-The below lists are not exhaustive and may vary depending on your employer and/or the examination board.
-However, those required or available might include (but are not limited to) the following:
+The below list is not exhaustive and may vary depending on the awarding organisation.
+Those required might include (but are not limited to) the following:

 Example mandatory units: